-There are several ways to get to the ruins of Machu Picchu, from express tours of a day, to hiking several days to reach the magical citadel.
-Since the 70s, routes and trekking circuits have been added that have expanded the possibilities to reach the Sacred City.
-In this article we explain you the differences between two main trekking routes to Machu Picchu city: Salkantay Trek vs Inca Trail.
+There are several ways to get to the ruins of Machu Picchu, from express tours for a day, to hiking for several days to reach the magical citadel.
+Since the 70s, routes, and trekking circuits have been added that have expanded the possibilities to reach Sacred City.
+In this article, we explain to you the differences between two main trekking routes to Machu Picchu city: Salkantay Trek vs Inca Trail.

 ||43 km - 26.72 miles